SVirat/Sales-Tax-Calculator/README.md

 1. We assume that all purchase information will be structures as in the examples: starting with the quantity, then stating if it was imported or not, then the name of the item, then finally the price at the end (without any currency symbols).
 2. To determine which item is tax-free, we decide that if something is "bag(s) of" or "crate(s) of" an item, it is a type of candy, popcorn, or coffee, and as such is tax-free.
 This is flimsy, as we could easily have "crate of iPhones", but this assumption is made for simplicity.
 As the examples seem to show a wide variety of tax-free goods such as Snickers and Skittles (and not generic item names like "candy" or "coffee"), it would be difficult to handle this case without a sort of natural language processing model.
 3. We will always print out the prices and taxes up to exactly two decimal places, even if it's a whole number (for example, 20 will be 20.00).
 In the original requirements, there were many inconsistencies in this formatting, as sometimes this receipt-friendly number was printed (16.00) while other times it was printed as a regular number (60.5).
 For this implementation, for consistency, all printed numbers are in the receipt-friendly format.
+4. The price at the end of the purchase is for one quantity of that item.
+For example, "5 bags of candy at 8" implies one bag of candy is 8 (and so 5 boxes would be 40).

 ## Implementation
 The input files are read by the Parser program, which then breaks the input files into purchase information for each basket.
 This information is further parsed to construct actual Purchase objects for each purchase.
 Tax information is the computed on the objects.
 The objects are then again parsed into text, to be written to standard output or written to an output file.